Admissions Requirements and Materials

 - Recommended 3.0 GPA from undergraduate institution

-- Official TOEFL, IELTS or PTE scores (institution code 3682) for non-native English speaking applicants.
-The English language requirement is waived for international applicants that hold an undergraduate or graduate degree from a US institution.
+- Official exam scores from either the TOEFL iBT, IELTS, or PTE exam (institution code 3682).
 It is recommended that applicants have earned minimum test scores of the following: 100 TOEFL or 7 IELTS or PTE 68.

 **MS Program Only